ojoago1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-cript that counts the number of directories and sub-directories in the current directory
+cript that displays the 10 newest files in the current directory